Children can stay on a parent’s plan until they turn 26. That includes even if they don’t live with you or even live out of state.

 - Working and eligible to enroll in an employer’s health plan

-If your new employer’s health insurance plan allows you to add dependents – and not all do -- you can put your daughter on the policy and keep her there until she turns 26.
-However, if she is out-of-state, she may find that none of her local medical providers participate in your insurance network.
+If your employer’s health insurance plan allows you to add dependents, you can put your child on the policy and keep her there until she turns 26.
+However, if she moves to another state, she may find that none of her local medical providers participate in your insurance plan’s network.